andll/bftd/README.md

 bftd/target/release/bftd run <configuration-directory>
 ```

-We provide few templates that can be used to simplify usage of bftd in `bftd-server/resources` directory:
+We provide few templates that can be used to simplify deployment of bftd in `bftd-server/resources` directory:

-* `setup.sh` can be used to install
+* `setup.sh` can be used to install rust toolchain and other dependencies on Ubuntu linux
+* `bftd.service` is an example template for the Systemd service
+* `prometheus.yml` is a template for the configuration file.
+The `new-chain` command will actually use this template to generate individual `prometheus.yml` files for each validator that you can use.
+* `dashboard.json` is a Grafana dashboard with the most important bftd metrics.

-# Embedding BFTd
+# Embedding bftd

-bftd can be embedded into another blockchain as a library.
+bftd can be embedded into another blockchain as a library(rust crate).

+We provide two packages:
+* `bftd-core` provides consensus engine.
+It has much fewer dependencies, but you would need to provide entry-points for users yourself.
+* `bftd-server` provides additional wrappers on top of `bftd-core`.
+It also contains a simple HTTP server that can be used to send transactions and tail commits.